Where are they now? The 16 kids handed Man Utd debuts by Solskjaer

 Despite that assessment from Giggs, opportunities were limited for Levitt on loan to Charlton in the first half of the 2020-21 season.

-He took the rather bold step of a loan to NK Istra 1961 in February 2021 and made nine appearances for the Croatian side.
+He took the rather bold step of a loan to NK Istra 1961 in February 2021 before heading to Scotland with Dundee United on a season-long loan deal – before completing a permanent deal to the Scottish club last summer.

 Mellor travelled to Astana on the back of some impressive displays with the Under-23s and replaced Chong for the final 30 minutes.